-A Self-Employed Tax Deduction Calculator serves as a vital tool for freelancers, contractors, and entrepreneurs, helping them accurately compute potential deductions and plan their finances effectively.
+A Self-Employed Tax Deduction Calculator serves as a vital tool for freelancers, contractors, and entrepreneurs, helping them estimate their self-employment tax, federal and state income taxes, and net income after taxes.
 The world of taxation can be quite complex, especially for those who are self-employed.
-Understanding the myriad of deductions available is crucial to maximizing your returns and ensuring compliance.
+Understanding how deductible expenses, the self-employed health insurance deduction, and retirement contributions reduce your tax bill is crucial to planning ahead and ensuring compliance.

 What is a Self-Employed Tax Deduction Calculator?

 The Self-Employed Tax Deduction Calculator is a specialized tool designed to assist individuals who run their own businesses or work as freelancers.
-Its primary purpose is to help users compute various business-related expenses that can be deducted from their taxable income.
-This calculator is particularly useful for identifying eligible deductions such as home office expenses, travel expenses, and more.
-The target audience includes freelancers, small business owners, and independent contractors who need a straightforward method to manage their tax deductions without the need for complex spreadsheet setups or accounting software.
+From five inputs – gross self-employment income, deductible business expenses, health insurance premiums, retirement contributions, and an optional state tax rate – it estimates your self-employment tax (Social Security and Medicare), federal income tax (using tax-year-2024 single-filer brackets and standard deduction), and state tax, then shows your total estimated taxes, effective tax rate, and net income after taxes.
+The target audience includes freelancers, small business owners, and independent contractors who need a straightforward way to project their tax bill without the need for complex spreadsheet setups or accounting software.

 How to Use Self-Employed Tax Deduction Calculator?